El Salvador Travel Guide – Everything You Need to Know

 Enjoying the night-time bike ride through San Salvador

 As you may already know, we completed a night bike ride in San Salvador.
-This was one of the best things we did in Central America.
+This is one of the best things to do in El Salvador.
 Sure, a night bike ride through the streets of one of the most notoriously dangerous cities in the world sounds life-defying.
 The little local organization who run it – Ciclistas Urbanos has been doing this for years.
 Ciclistas Urbanos is more of a cycling group for locals than a tour.
 In fact, I think we were the only tourists that night but they welcomed us with open arms regardless.

 They meet every Thursday night to cycle a different route through the city, and some rides can be as long as 30km.
 There was also a police presence for the whole ride, so you’re in safe hands.
 To join in this one-in-a-lifetime activity, message them on their Facebook page and let them know you will be coming along and if you need to rent a bike.
 The group meets at Parque Cuscatlan at dusk, you collect your bike here.